AlexDias95/AlexDiasHomelab-Templates/README.md

    git clone https://github.com/fansec/proxmox_dev.git
    cd proxmox_dev

-2. **Clone the Repository**
+2. **Edit Proxmox Creds**

 Update the Proxmox credentials in either of the following files:
 - Namespace Configuration (recommended for demo): Modify credentials in the namespace configuration files.
-- Direct Configuration: Edit the credentials directly in:
+- Direct Configuration: Edit the credentials and values for the storage and node directly in:
     - Packer Configuration (proxmox.pkrvars.hcl)
     - Ansible Variables (vars_node)